 A friend has me nearly convinced to drop my grandfathered unlimited data plan for a small plan.
 I’ll be looking into that option since I’m mostly on various wireless networks anyway.
 My travel kit may change in the future, too.

 Tell me in the comments what your favorite travel kit items are.
 I’m always looking better solutions and more options and I’d love to hear from you.
+Keep an eye on this page: I’ll be updating it as things change for the better.

 Get useful tips and valuable resources every month